attilasomogyi/long-term-relationship-agreement/README.rst

 We will discuss and establish a plan for managing our finances together, including how we will handle expenses, savings, and investments.

+It means that the parties involved in the relationship will work together to plan and manage their financial resources.
+This may include deciding how to handle expenses, setting savings goals, and making investment decisions in order to secure the financial future of the relationship.
+It implies that the parties have a long-term commitment towards the relationship and are willing to make financial decisions together for the betterment of their future.

 Household Responsibilities
 --------------------------